Canada Graduate Research Scholarships - Doctoral (formerly CGS-D) | Graduate & Postdoctoral Studies

 Presentations

-Information regarding the 2023/24 NSERC Doctoral, Master's and Post-doctoral Awards will be presented by NSERC personnel online, with event details to be confirmed soon.
-This session is intended for students who are enrolled in or planning to pursue graduate studies.
+Information regarding the 2026/27 Tri-Agency Doctoral Awards will be presented by OGPS Graduate Award Officers online, date to be confirmed.
+This session is intended for students who are enrolled in or planning to pursue graduate studies, faculty advisors and/or departmental award administrators are welcomed.

-Please also reference the NSERC application playlist via Youtube for tips on applying for these awards.
+Please also reference the NSERC application playlist via Youtube, the CIHR Webinar listings, and/or SSHRC website for tips on applying for these awards.

 Value & Duration